OmerGamie/advanced-python-language-features-4311093/README.md

 - [ ] Class patterns
 - [ ] Sequence patterns
 - [ ] Pattern guards
-- [ ] Chapter four Challange
+- [ ] Chapter five Challange

 ## Credits

-I embarked on this educational journey to dive deeper into the intricacies of Python, guided by Joe Marini through his course "Advanced Python: Language Features"
+I embarked on this educational journey to dive deeper into the intricacies of Python, guided by Joe Marini through his course "Advanced Python: Language Features".
+All example files throughout this repo by Joe Marini.

 ### About the Original Instructor